khomkrity/khomkrity/README.md

 🎓 I'm a new graduate with a bachelor's degree in Software Engineering from Mae Fah Luang University, Thailand.\
 ⭐ I like to explore new technologies and blog what I've learned throughout my journey.\
-🎯 I'm on track for learning more about Algorithms, Web Development, Systems Design, and Cloud Infrastructure.
+🎯 I'm on track for learning more about data structures and algorithms, web development, system design, and cloud infrastructure.

 ### 🛠 Tech Stack